Skatteetaten/mva-meldingen/docs/english/api/index.md

     return.

-Skatteetaten assumes that the validation service is called in advance of filing the VAT return.
-This ensures that the VAT return has the correct format, content and increases the probability that the VAT return will be approved upon filing.
+Skatteetaten assumes that the validation service is called in advance of submitting the VAT return.
+This ensures that the VAT return has the correct format, content and increases the probability that the VAT return will be approved upon submission.

 **URL** : `POST https://<env>/api/mva-melding/valider`